Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 Communication across SPI uses a system known as data exchange.
 Whenever a bit is written to an SPI device across the MOSI lines, the SPI device concurrently returns a bit on the MISO line.
 Because data is transferred in both directions, it is up to the receiving device to know whether the received by is meaningful or not.
 For example, to receive data from an EEPROM, the master must configure the EEPROM to send n bytes of data and then must send n bytes to be exchanged for valid data.
 These bytes can usually be any value, and writing them serves only to clock the data out of the receiving device.

-For more information please reference the following Developer Zone Tutorial: Using the National Instruments USB-8451 I2C and SPI Interface to Evaluate a Texas Instruments Analog.
+Using the NI USB-8451 SPI Interface to Evaluate a Texas Instruments Analog to Digital Converter